 In a landmark move, the Government published a new clause to the Domestic Abuse Bill which – if the law is passed – will end the so-called ‘rough sex’ defence.
 The clause ‘Consent to serious harm for sexual gratification not a defence’ would mean attackers and murderers can no longer claim their victim consented to violence during sex that then resulted in harm.

-Grazia continues to fight for this issue because it believes it affects its readers and all women today, to date the change.org petition currently has more than 68,000 signatures, revealing the passion and activism of Grazia’s readers.
+Grazia continues to fight for this issue because it believes it affects its readers and all women today, to date the change.org petition has more than 68,000 signatures, revealing the passion and activism of Grazia’s readers.